OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 Parents can change or revoke the consent choices previously made, and review, edit or request the deletion of their children's personal data.
 For example, parents can access their personal Microsoft account and click on "Permissions."
 For users of Minecraft and other Mojang games, parents can contact us at https://account.mojang.com/terms#contact.

-Enterprise Services Enterprise ServicespspmainenterpriseservicesmoduleSummary
+Enterprise ServicesEnterprise ServicesmainenterpriseservicesmoduleSummary

 Enterprise Services are those Microsoft services and related offerings that that are offered or designed primarily for use within an enterprise, including Office 365, Microsoft Azure, Microsoft Dynamics CRM Online, Microsoft Intune and Yammer, for which an organization (our "customer") contracts with Microsoft for the services.
 In the event of a conflict between a Microsoft privacy statement and the terms of any agreement(s) between a customer and Microsoft, the terms of those agreement(s) will control.

 Our customers, in turn, may administer the Enterprise Services to end users.
-If you use a work or school Microsoft account (i.e. an email address provided by your organization, such as your employer or school) to sign into Enterprise Services, the owner of the domain associated with your email address may: (i) control and administer your account and (ii) access and process your data, including the contents of your communications and files.
+If you use a work or school Microsoft account(i.e. an email address provided by your organization, such as your employer or school) to sign into Enterprise Services, the owner of the domain associated with your email address may: (i) control and administer your account and (ii) access and process your data, including the contents of your communications and files.
 Microsoft is not responsible for the privacy or security policies or practices of our customers, which may differ from those of Microsoft.
 If your organization is administering your use of the Enterprise Services, please direct your privacy inquiries to your administrator.

+Preview ReleasesPreview ReleasesmainpreviewreleasesmoduleSummary

-Preview Releases Preview ReleasespspmainpreviewreleasesmoduleSummary Microsoft offers preview, insider, beta or other pre-release features and services ("previews") to enable you to evaluate them while providing feedback, including performance and usage data, to Microsoft.
+Microsoft offers preview, insider, beta or other pre-release features and services ("previews") to enable you to evaluate them while providing feedback, including performance and usage data, to Microsoft.
 As a result, previews can automatically collect additional data, provide fewer controls, and otherwise employ different privacy and security measures than those typically present in our services.
 If you participate in previews, we may contact you about your feedback or your interest in continuing to use the service after general release.

-Changes to This Privacy Statement Changes to This Privacy StatementpspMainChangestoThisPrivacyStatementModuleSummary We will update this privacy statement when necessary to reflect customer feedback and changes in our services.
+Changes to This Privacy StatementChanges to This Privacy StatementmainchangestothisprivacystatementmoduleSummary

+We will update this privacy statement when necessary to reflect customer feedback and changes in our services.
 When we post changes to this statement, we will revise the "last updated" date at the top of the statement.
 If there are material changes to the statement or in how Microsoft will use your personal data, we will notify you either by prominently posting a notice of such changes before they take effect or by directly sending you a notification.
 We encourage you to periodically review this privacy statement to learn how Microsoft is protecting your information.

-How to Contact Us How to Contact UspspMainHowtoContactUsModuleSummary
+How to Contact UsHow to Contact UsmainhowtocontactusmoduleSummary

-If you have a technical or support question, please visit http://support.microsoft.com/ to learn more about Microsoft Support offerings.
+If you have a technical or support question, please visit http://support.microsoft.com to learn more about Microsoft Support offerings.
 If you have a personal Microsoft account password question, please visit Microsoft account support.

-If you have a privacy question or a question for the Chief Privacy Officer of Microsoft, please contact us by using our web form.
+If you have a privacy question or a question for the Chief Privacy Officer of Microsoft, please contact us by using our Web form.
 We will respond to questions within 30 days.
+You can reach our Grievance officer on privrcind@microsoft.com for any grievance on privacy-related matters.

 Unless otherwise stated, Microsoft Corporation is a data controller for personal data we collect through the services subject to this statement.
 Our address is Microsoft Privacy, Microsoft Corporation, One Microsoft Way, Redmond, Washington 98052, USA.
 Telephone: (+1) 425-882-8080.
+In India, our address is Microsoft, 10th Floor, Tower C, DLF Epitome (Building 5), DLF City II, Sector 24, Gurgaon, Haryana 122002, India.

 Microsoft Ireland Operations Limited is our data protection representative for the European Economic Area and Switzerland.
 The data protection officer of Microsoft Ireland Operations Limited can be reached at the following address: Microsoft Ireland Operations, Ltd., Attn: Data Protection, Carmenhall Road, Sandyford, Dublin 18, Ireland.

 Skype Communications S.à.r.l.
-23-29 Rives de Clausen L-2165 Luxembourg, Luxembourg is a data controller for Skype.
+23-29 Rives de Clausen L-2165 Luxembourg, Luxembourg are data controllers for Skype.
 To contact us in relation to Skype software or products, please submit a support request to the Skype customer support team.

+To find the Microsoft subsidiary in your country or region, see http://www.microsoft.com/worldwide/.

+BingBingmainbingmoduleSummary

-To find the Microsoft subsidiary in your country or region, see http://www.microsoft.com/worldwide/.Full text Bing BingpspMainBingModuleSummary Bing services include search and mapping services, as well as the Bing Toolbar and Bing Desktop apps.
+Bing services include search and mapping services, as well as the Bing Toolbar and Bing Desktop apps.
 Bing services are also included within other Microsoft services, such as MSN Apps and Cortana, and Windows (which we refer to as Bing-powered experiences).
-When you use Bing services, we collect your search queries, location and other information about your interaction with our services.Full text
+When you use Bing services, we collect your search queries, location and other information about your interaction with our services.

+Full text

 Bing services include search and mapping services, as well as the Bing Toolbar and Bing Desktop apps.
 Bing services are also included within other Microsoft services, such as MSN Apps and Cortana, and certain features in Windows (which we refer to as Bing-powered experiences).

 When you conduct a search, or use a feature of a Bing-powered experience that involves conducting a search or entering a command on your behalf, Microsoft will collect the search or command terms you provide, along with your IP address, location, the unique identifiers contained in our cookies, the time and date of your search, and your browser configuration.
 If you use Bing voice-enabled services, additionally your voice input and performance data associated with the speech functionality will be sent to Microsoft.
 When you use Bing-powered experiences, such as Ask Cortana or Bing Lookup, to search a particular word or phrase within a web page or document, that word or phrase is sent to Bing along with some surrounding content in order to provide contextually relevant search results.

 **Search Suggestions.** For the Search Suggestions feature, the characters that you type into a Bing-powered experience to conduct a search will be sent to Microsoft.
 This allows us to provide you with suggestions as you type your searches.
 To turn this feature on or off, go to Bing settings.